Providing care and support in loving memory of Gemma Jones

 Gemma Jones experienced mental health difficulties since childhood and was later diagnosed with Emotionally Unstable Personality Disorder (EUPD).
 Sadly, Gemma regularly struggled to find the correct support for her ongoing problems and unfortunately, the treatment Dialectical Behaviour Therapy (DBT) that she required was not available on the NHS in her area.
 She died on 17th September 2017, just before her 30th birthday.

 YAMS is a small hub with a huge heart and our dedicated team aim to make a difference through education, support, advice and therapies.
-We provide a drop-in hub at Brannock High School in Newarthill, open Monday evening from 6.30pm until 9pm.
+We provide a drop-in hub at Newarthill Library, open Monday evening from 6.30pm until 9pm.
 The confidential support we provide is not only for those who might be experiencing mental health problems, but also for family and friends looking for advice and support.

 Our volunteers have received SafeTALK, Mental Health First Aid and ASIST training, and counsellors and therapists are trained in their relevant qualification, including BACP membership.
 Every member of our team is vetted and holds PVG membership for adults and children.
 We are OSCR regulated and members of Voluntary Action North Lanarkshire (VANL) and pride ourselves on the level of professionalism and operational conduct we conform to through our delivery of charitable services.